PauAdell/CPDS-Parallelism-MIRI/README.md

           - Copy of matrix not optimized.

         MPI:
-        - relax_gauss: Your code waits for all pieces of the upper boundary ...
+        - relax_gauss: Your code waits for all pieces of the upper boundary.